verrazzano/docs/content/docs/quickstart.md

 # Quick Start

-Welcome to Oracle Verrazzano Enterprise Container Platform.
+Welcome to Verrazzano.
 Verrazzano is a curated collection of open source components that form a complete platform for deploying and managing your container applications across multiple Kubernetes clusters.